 Numerous organizations have sponsored CECA events, including the Department of Romance Languages and the Office of the Provost at Hunter College, Hispanex (Ministry of Education and Culture, Government of Spain), and PSC-CUNY.
 The creation of this center is greatly indebted to late Professor Giuseppe Di Scipio, who supported the project at its earliest stages.
-The first CECA conference to be held in Spring 2014 will be dedicated to Professor Di Scipio.
+The first CECA conference held in Spring 2014 was dedicated to Professor Di Scipio.

-- The first CECA conference will take place on Friday and Saturday, April 25 and 26 at Hunter College.
-Several national and international scholars will participate in the event entitled "The Limits of the Atlantic: Island Epistemologies."
-The program will be posted soon.
+- The first CECA conference took place on Friday and Saturday, April 25 and 26 at Hunter College.
+Several national and international scholars participated in the event entitled "The Limits of the Atlantic: Island Epistemologies."
+You can view the program HERE.

 - Professor Benita Sampedro from Hofstra University spoke at The University of Las Palmas de Gran Canaria on December 17, 2013.
 The title of her talk was "From Cuba to Fernando Poo and back to the Americas, with a stop at the Canary Islands"

 - Professor Miguel Suarez Bosa from the University of Las Palmas de Gran Canaria gave a talk entitled "Migraciones atlánticas.
 Aportación de los canarios y caboverdianos a la construcción de América."
 The event took place on Tuesday, September 17 at 4pm in HW 522.
 For more information please click HERE